ViyathAraliya/MeetMyDoctor/README.md

     + endsAt
         - Type: Date
         -  Required: Yes
+    + appointmonets: list of ObjectId references of Appointment documents related to this Clinic Session.
     + currentQueueSize: number of patients registered at the moment
     + maxQueueSize : (patientsPerHour from ClinicSessionDetail)*clinicHours